-The Healthy Waterways Board of Directors has primary responsibility for the governance and management of Healthy Waterways.
-The Board sets the strategic direction for Healthy Waterways and ensures the organisation achieves and acts in accordance with the objects set out in the Healthy Waterways Constitution.
+The Healthy Waterways Board of Directors has primary responsibility for the strategic, risk and financial governance of Healthy Waterways.
+With advice from the Executive Science Advisory and Senior Executive Advisory Committees, the Board sets the strategic direction for the organisation and ensures it achieves and acts in accordance with the Objects set out in the Healthy Waterways Constitution.

 Healthy Waterways is currently transitioning with SEQ Catchments to become a new entity, Healthy Waterways and Catchments.
 As we begin this new chapter, we say farewell and thank you to our Chairman, Dr Paul Greenfield, Deputy Chairman Rod Lehmann and Jim Madden MP, who have been integral to the success of the organisation over many years.
 Stephen Robertson has now been appointed as Chairman of Healthy Waterways.
 The Healthy Waterways Board will continue to operate until advised otherwise by the Healthy Waterways and Catchments Transition Board.

 A Transition Board for Healthty Waterways and Catchments was appointed to guide the new organisation in its first year.
 To ensure the ongoing representation of our members and continuity during this phase, the boards of Healthy Waterways and SEQ Catchments each appointed three interim board members from within their respective boards.
 Please visit the Healthy Waterways and Catchments webpage for more information.